koenstrien/ignitioncomputing/_posts/careers/2023-09-12-Ruby-On-Rails-Developer.md

 ### What you get from us

-- Salary in the range of €2800 en €3500
+- Salary in the range of €2800 to €3500;
-- Free all-you-can-eat lunch
+- Free all-you-can-eat lunch;
-- Flexible vacation policy
+- Flexible vacation policy;
-- Option to partially work from home
+- Option to partially work from home;
-- Lively work place in city centre of Eindhoven
+- Lively work place in city centre of Eindhoven;
-- Lots of opportunities to grow
+- Lots of opportunities to grow;

-To apply, send your job application including CV and cover letter to <careers@ignitioncomputing.com>.
+To apply, send your job application, which includes CV and cover letter, to <careers@ignitioncomputing.com>.